latextemplates/scientific-thesis-template/docs/adr/0004-use-lualatex-for-correct-ligatures.md

 ## Context and Problem Statement

 For high-quality documents, the [ligatures](https://en.wikipedia.org/wiki/Typographic_ligature) have to be right.
+See [english.stackexchange.com](https://english.stackexchange.com/q/50660/66058) for a long discusisson.
 See a German rant on wrong ligatures: https://web.archive.org/web/20150425155310/http://www.mengensatz.de/blog/?p=79.
-For instance, in "Auflage", the "f" and "l" must not be combined.
+For instance, in the English word "offline", the letters "f" and "l" must not be joined.
+In the German word "Auflage", the letters "f" and "l" must not be joined.
 See also the last lines in https://tex.stackexchange.com/a/64457/9075.

 ### More readings